Underwatering an Air Plant

 Relying on misting alone rather than a proper soak

-Misting provides only light, surface-level moisture, which is insufficient as the sole hydration method for most Tillandsia species over time; without the deeper soak that fully saturates the leaf trichomes, the plant gradually accumulates a water deficit.
+Misting provides only light, surface-level moisture, which is insufficient as the sole hydration method for most Tillandsia species over time; without the deeper soak that fully saturates the leaf trichomes, the plant gradually accumulates a water deficit that a quick daily spray can never fully make up for, since misting wets the surface but rarely penetrates deeply enough to rehydrate the tissue underneath.

-Soaking on a calendar rather than reading the plant
+Soaking on a fixed calendar rather than reading the plant's actual condition

-Because Tillandsia has no soil reservoir to buffer against a missed watering the way a potted plant would, sticking to a fixed once-a-week reminder regardless of how the leaves actually look lets a real deficit build silently between soaks — the trichomes covering the leaf surface are the only water-absorbing structure this plant has, and once they're running a backlog, a same-length soak stops fully catching up.
+Because Tillandsia has no soil reservoir to buffer against a missed watering the way a potted plant would, sticking to a fixed once-a-week reminder regardless of how the leaves actually look lets a real deficit build silently between soaks.
+The trichomes covering the leaf surface are the only water-absorbing structure this plant has, and once they're running a backlog, a same-length soak stops fully catching up, so the gap can widen gradually even while the owner believes they're watering on schedule.

 Underestimating water needs in a bright, warm, or breezy spot

-A plant displayed somewhere brighter, warmer, or airier than average loses water faster, and a standard soak schedule that would be adequate in gentler conditions may not keep pace in a more demanding environment.
+A plant displayed somewhere brighter, warmer, or airier than average loses water through its leaf surface faster than one in gentler conditions, and a standard soak schedule that would be adequate in a calmer environment may simply not keep pace once the plant is moved somewhere more demanding, even without any change to the actual soaking method.

 How to Fix It